Church Stained Glass Restoration

-Does a church stained glass window need repair or a full restoration?
+Does your San Antonio church window need repair or restoration?

 Restoration is necessary when there is more extensive damage.
 This is often the cause due to the oxidation of the lead in stained glass windows.
 Oxidation occurs around the 75 year point, usually displaying a fine white film on the lead itself.
-Over the decades, the lead can become brittle.
-It can warp or bend beneath the weight of the stained glass window and the pull of gravity, as well as natural environmental factors.
+Over the decades, the lead can become brittle as well.
+It can warp or bend beneath the weight of the stained glass window, the pull of gravity, as well as natural environmental factors.
 Stained glass can also deteriorate due to extensive heat buildup that occurs when a sheet of plexiglass has been placed over the window, in a misguided attempt to protect the stained glass from vandalism or the Texas elements.
 Unfortunately, this plexiglass scenario is all too common in San Antonio church stained glass windows.

 If a large, heavy stained glass window does start to sag or bow, the structural pressures can cause the glass to start cracking or even falling out of the window, a potentially dangerous situation.
 If you are aware of any of these “symptoms” we suggest you contact us immediately, because they will only increase over time.